anvilproject/anvil-portal/content/ncpi/ncpi.md

 ### Timeline

-The NCPI will demonstrate progress based on specific use cases that enable the  research efforts every six months.
+The NCPI will demonstrate progress based on enabling specific research use cases every six months.

 ### Overview of Collaborating Data Commons

-Each of the collaborating data commons securely hosts data in the cloud and collocates that data with a cloud based execution environment for running repeatable analysis workflows.
+Each of the collaborating data commons platforms securely hosts data in the cloud and collocates data with a cloud-based execution environment for running repeatable analysis workflows.

 The NCPI is facilitating the interoperability aspect of these data commons platforms and is helping to enable cross-platform authentication and authorization, cross platform data discovery and the exchange of datasets, analysis workflows and analysis results.